MGTheTrain/psql-diesel-sample/README.md

 ## Summary

 Repository demonstrating how to apply CRUD operations on psql database tables with Rust and required third-party crates.
-Duplicates: [Diesel PostgreSql full sample used in this setup](https://github.com/diesel-rs/diesel/tree/2.1.x/examples/postgres/getting_started_step_3/src)
+Duplicates the Rust part: [Diesel PostgreSql full sample used in this setup](https://github.com/diesel-rs/diesel/tree/2.1.x/examples/postgres/getting_started_step_3/src)

 ## References